EmirKorkutUnal/Playing-Against-Kasparov/README.md

 If you want to <b>win</b>, you can go with <b>D87 (Grünfeld, Exchange, Spassky Variation)</b> but again, if Kasparov decides to cancel any part of the Pawn and Knight exchanges, then you‘re on your own.
 If you feel like Kasparov won‘t accept the Knight exchange, <b>D85 (Grünfeld, Nadanian Variation)</b> still gives you a <b>highly above average chance of winning</b>.
 <br><br><img src="https://github.com/EmirKorkutUnal/Playing-Against-Kasparov/blob/master/images/FullOpening.jpg"><br>
 <h2>4) Try to Keep the Game Short</h2>
 When <b>Kasparov plays white</b>, it takes him an <b>average of 80.8 moves to win</b>.
-To get a rare chance of beating him, you will need to be prepared for a longer game; but the <b>average tie happens sooner than a win for either side</b>.
+To get a rare chance of beating him, you will need to be prepared for a longer game; but the <b>average tie happens sooner than a win for either side</b>.<br><br>
 When <b>Kasparov plays black, try to keep the game as short as you can</b>.
-Average move counts for both losses of Kasparov and ties are lower than the average moves of wins by Kasparov.
+Average move counts for both losses of Kasparov and ties are lower than the average moves of wins by Kasparov.<br><br>